LittleKingRyan/LearningNotes/pw-hashing.md

 def make_pw_hash(name, pw, salt=None):
-    # if salt is not given, then generate salt and use the generated
+    # take a user's name, password and a salt to create a hashed string
-    # salt to create a hashed string
+    # if salt is not given, a salt will be generated and used
     if not salt:
         salt = make_salt()
     h = hashlib.sha256(name + pw + salt).hexdigest()